radishmouse/CoffeeRun-React-2017/README.md

 otherwise, it would burn up a lot of its time and energy hashing individual elements and comparing those hashes, etc. etc.

+## wiring it together as an App

+The App module is pretty simple.
+In fact, it is very much like what you have written in your stories.

+To begin, create a new App module.
+Inside of it, create an App class that extends Component.

+In the render method, simply return a div that contains one of your OrderForm stories and one of your CheckList stories from you `stories.index.js` file.

+Confirm that it renders an OrderForm and a CheckList (with dummy info)

+Now, add a constructor that accepts `props` calls `super(props)`

+set `this.state` to an empty array.

+Then add an arrow function called `_addOrder` it should accept an order object. inside that function, call `this.setState`

+pass `_addOrder` as a prop to OrderForm

+Also, pass `this.state.orders` to CheckList as its `ordersArray` prop

+confirm that when you submit a new order, it gets added as a checklist item.

+now, create an arrow function called `_removeOrder` have it setState, and filter out an order that matches the id

+pass this arrow function to the checklist as its `clickHandler` property.

+## persisting to localstorage

+## remote sync

+## creating a dashboard view

+###